Rameshwar Wadi: Flora and fauna

 Commonly found animals in and around the town include red fox, hyena, rabbit, mongoose, sea otter, barking deer, giant squirrel, langur and wild dog.
 Leopards, wild cats and tigers are very rarely seen in the area due to sparse vegetation.
-Domestic cows, bulls and buffalos are quite a common site in the town.
-Residents of the town use bulls for farming and collect milk from cows and buffalos.
+Domestic cows, bulls and buffalos are quite a common sight in the town.
+Residents of the town use bulls for farming and collect milk from cows and buffaloes.
 Common reptiles include various kinds of snakes and lizards.
 Birds other than crows, sparrows and pigeons, that are commonly sited in the town are barn owl, kingfisher, kite, cormorant, stork, egret, red-whiskered bulbul, pheasant, tern and cuckoo.
 Four species of crows exist in the region, of which jungle crow is the most commonly occurring species.
 Others are carrion, jackdaw and rook.

 The entire region is very sparsely vegetated.
 A wide variety of grasses and weeds are found abundantly in the region.
 The most commonly found fruiting trees are mango, coconut, jackfruit, guava, chiku, ziziphus and garcinia.
 Most of these trees are grown in private plantations.
 Some of the flowering plants include chafa, hibiscus and calotropis which can be found in the wild.